 - Edo Sushi Takeaway – a very small place that offers great sushi and light Japanese dishes.
 You get good value for money and the service is always very efficient, chances are this takeaway will become your go-to-place for Japanese.

-Due to its large student population, Sheffield has a thriving nightlife with numerous places that guarantee a great night out.
+Sheffield has a thriving nightlife with numerous places that guarantee a great night out.
 If you’re looking for traditional pubs, you might want to check out the Kelham Island area, just outside the city centre.
-Fat Cat on Alma Street is one of the best pubs you’ll find in Kelham Island, definitely worth checking out.
+Fat Cat on Alma Street is one of the best pubs you’ll find, definitely worth checking out.
 The Harlequin, Kelham Island Tavern and The Riverside are other traditional pubs you can find in this area.

 In the city centre, the buzzing and lively bars can be found on West Street, an area very popular with students.
-Cavendish, Varsity, Reflex, Soyo and The Hop are some of the best venues in this area.
+Make sure you go to:

 Sheffield has two major theatres – the Lyceum Theatre and the Crucible, which together with the smaller studio make up the largest theatre complex outside London.
 The Showroom is Sheffield’s independent four screen cinema situated in the heart of the Cultural Industries Quarter, one of the biggest in the UK.